techfano/ng2-webpack-test/README.md

 # ng2-webpack-test
-Unit test demo for Angular2 with webpack, Jasmine ans PhantomJS :)
+Unit test demo for Angular2 with webpack, Jasmine and PhantomJS :)